 Before they decide on the terms of your mortgage loan, lenders must find out two things about you: your ability to repay the loan, and if you will pay it back.
 To figure out your ability to pay back the loan, lenders look at your debt-to-income ratio.
 To assess how willing you are to repay, they use your credit score.

-Fair Isaac and Company developed the first FICO score to assess creditworthines.
-You can learn more on FICO here.
+Fair Isaac and Company formulated the first FICO score to help lenders assess creditworthines.
+You can learn more about FICO here.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scoring.
-Your score reflects the good and the bad in your credit history.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
+Your score is calculated wtih positive and negative items in your credit report.
 Late payments count against your score, but a consistent record of paying on time will raise it.

 Foxfield Financial can answer questions about credit reports and many others.
-Call us at 720-598-8300.
+Give us a call: 720-598-8300.